 The Ultimate Travel Guide To Seminyak, Bali

-Just a 10-minute scooter or taxi ride from Legian/Kuta but it feels like a complete different world.
-Seminyak is upscale, happening and chic, home to fashion boutiques and fancy shopping malls, yoga studios, health food cafes, beach clubs, gyms, luxury spas and a wide range of excellent restaurants.
+Just a 10-minute scooter or taxi ride from Legian/Kuta, but it feels like a completely different world.
+Seminyak is upscale, happening and chic, home to fashion boutiques, fancy shopping malls, yoga studios, health food cafes, beach clubs, gyms, luxury spas, and a wide range of excellent restaurants.

 Related articles: 14 organic cafes in Seminyak you really must try

-Seminyak is an extremely dynamic, vibrant, colourful and energetic, it’s a place where foodies, shopaholics, beach lovers, party goers & families mix together to enjoy the atmosphere that’s so unique to this fabulous beach town.
-There is always something going on in Seminyak and many travellers find themselves staying here in their private pool villa, exploring the rest of Bali by going on guided tours and day trips.
+Seminyak is extremely dynamic, vibrant, colourful and energetic, it’s a place where foodies, shopaholics, beach lovers, partygoers & families mix together to enjoy the atmosphere that’s so unique to this fabulous beach town.
+There is always something going on in Seminyak, and many travellers find themselves staying here in their private pool villa, exploring the rest of Bali by going on guided tours and day trips.

-The beauty about Seminyak is that there are heaps of luxury villas to choose from – you can choose exactly that perfect villa to match your personal taste and holiday budget.
-Private, exclusive and comfortable, staying in a hotel or even a resort just doesn’t compare to the unique experience of staying in a private pool villa in Seminyak.
-On top of that, villas come in an extremely wide price range and it may even be cheaper to stay in a villa than in a hotel, especially when travelling with a group.
-People absolutely love the villa experience as it caters for all types of travellers and all budgets.
+The beauty of Seminyak is that there are heaps of luxury Seminyak villas to choose from – you can choose exactly that perfect villa to match your personal taste and holiday budget.
+Private, exclusive and comfortable, staying in a hotel or even a resort doesn’t compare to the unique experience of staying in a private pool villa in Seminyak.
+On top of that, villas come in an extremely wide price range, and it may even be cheaper to stay in a villa than in a hotel, especially when travelling with a group.
+People love the villa experience as it caters to all types of travellers and budgets.
 Honeymooners, families, & groups of friends, there is something for everyone!